-October 11, 2004
+July 13, 2004

-Internal Control Over Financial Reporting - Updated
+SEC Adopts Rules Regarding Internal Control Over Financial Reporting - Updated

-In June 2003, the SEC adopted rules relating to internal controls for SEC reporting companies.
+In June 2003, the SEC adopted much-anticipated rules relating to internal controls for SEC reporting companies.
 The rules implement the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 (the "Act").
 As a result of theses new rules, SEC reporting companies will be subject to a new regime governing internal controls and new reporting requirements.
 These rules require: